intel/iot-js-api/api/board/uart.md

 UART API
 ========

-The UART API supports Universal Asynchronous Receiver/Transmitter that allows to the board to communicate with other external devices.
-It uses 2 pins, RX for receiving and TX for transmit.
+The UART API supports the Universal Asynchronous Receiver/Transmitter that allows the board to communicate with other external devices.
+It uses 2 pins, RX for receiving and TX for transmitting.
 UART ports are usually referred by string names (see board definitions), but numbers may also be accepted.
 This API uses a [`Buffer`](../README.mk/#buffer) object for both read and write.

 The API object